Battle of Annual: Aftermath

-The political crisis brought about by this disaster led Indalecio Prieto to say in the Congress of Deputies: "We are at the most acute period of Spanish decadence.
+The political crisis brought about by this disaster led Indalecio Prieto to say in the Congress of Deputies: "We are at the most acute period of the decline of Spain.
 The campaign in Africa is a total, absolute failure of the Spanish Army, without extenuation."
 The Minister of War ordered the creation of an investigative commission, led by General Juan Picasso González, which developed the report known as Expediente Picasso.
 The report detailed numerous military mistakes, but the obstructive action of various ministers and judges made it not go so far as to lay political responsibility for the defeat.
 In all, the defeat is often thought of in Spain as the worst of the Spanish army in modern times.

-The disaster damaged morale among the remainder of the Spanish forces in Morocco, with officers starting to distrust their native auxiliaries about whom rumors of armed uprisings started to circulate.
+The disaster damaged morale among the remainder of the Spanish forces in Morocco, with officers starting to distrust their local auxiliaries about whom rumors of armed uprisings started to circulate.

 Among the Spanish people, there was despair and anger with the government over the defeat.
 Many Spaniards started to demand that Spain completely pull out of its remaining African colonies.

 The reasons for the crushing defeat may lie with Silvestre's tactical decisions and the fact that the bulk of the Spanish army was formed by poorly trained conscripts.
 Popular opinion widely placed the blame for the disaster upon King Alfonso XIII, who, according to several sources, had encouraged Silvestre's irresponsible penetration to positions far from Melilla without having adequate defenses in his rear.
-Alfonso's apparent indifference to Abd el-Krim's demand for ransom for the prisoners led to a popular backlash against the monarchy.
-(Vacationing in southern France, he reportedly said "Chicken meat is cheap" when informed of the disaster; other sources render the quote as "Chicken meat is expensive".)
+Alfonso's apparent indifference to el-Krim's demand for ransom for the prisoners led to a popular backlash against the monarchy.
+(Vacationing in southern France, he reportedly said "Chicken meat is cheap" when informed of the Riffian request; other sources render the quote as "Chicken meat is expensive".)

 The crisis was one of the many that over the course of the next decade undermined the Spanish monarchy and led to the rise of the Second Spanish Republic.

-The last Spanish military commander to mount any significative resistance during the battle was the General Felipe Navarro who was forced to surrender and was captured along with 534 military personnel and 53 civilians, all of whom were held by Abd-el-Krim at his headquarters in Axdir; of these, 326 survived the 18 months of captivity before eventually being released following negotiations undertaken primarily by members of the Indigenous Affairs Delegation, most prominently Gustavo de Sostoa and Luis de la Corte Luján, with the final conditions settled between Abd el-Krim himself and Horacio Echevarrieta.
+The last Spanish military commander to mount any significant resistance during the battle was the General Felipe Navarro who was forced to surrender and was captured along with 534 military personnel and 53 civilians, all of whom were held by el-Krim at his headquarters in Axdir; of these, 326 survived the 18 months of captivity before eventually being released following negotiations undertaken primarily by members of the Indigenous Affairs Delegation, most prominently Gustavo de Sostoa and Luis de la Corte Luján, with the final conditions settled between el-Krim and Horacio Echevarrieta.
 The terms of release included the payment by Spain of 4 million pesetas, a huge amount for the time.
 Once the ransom was received, the captives were released on 27 January 1923.

 Most of the area occupied by the Rifian tribes was taken back by an expedition led by General Damaso Berenguer in 1922.

 On 2 July 2012, the cavalry regiment Cazadores de Alcántara was awarded the Laureate Cross of Saint Ferdinand by the Council of Ministers for its rearguard action in Annual.